 In his speech, Hunt denied that blocking access to pirated content was an attack on net

 Unlawfully distributing copyrighted material is theft - and a direct assault on the freedoms and rights of creators of content to be rewarded fairly for their efforts

 We do not allow certain products to be sold in the shops on the High Street, nor do we allow shops to be set up purely to sell counterfeited products.
 Likewise we should be entitled to make it more difficult to access sites that are

-that are dedicated to the infringement of copyright.
+dedicated to the infringement of copyright.

 Hunt outlined measures for the new Communications Act which is due to become law towards the end of the current Parliament in 2015.

-A cross-industry body, perhaps modelled on the Internet Watch Foundation, to be charged with identifying infringing websites against which action could be taken
+- A cross-industry body, perhaps modelled on the Internet Watch Foundation, to be charged with identifying infringing websites against which action could be taken

-A streamlined legal process to make it possible for the courts to act quickly
+- A streamlined legal process to make it possible for the courts to act quickly

-A responsibility on search engines and ISPs to take reasonable steps to make it harder to access sites that a court has deemed contain unlawful content or promote unlawful distribution of content
+- A responsibility on search engines and ISPs to take reasonable steps to make it harder to access sites that a court has deemed contain unlawful content or promote unlawful distribution of content

 reasonable steps to remove their advertisements from these sites

-A responsibility on credit card companies and banks to remove their services from these sites.
+- A responsibility on credit card companies and banks to remove their services from these sites.